pawel-sp/AppFlowController/README.md

 )
 ```

-TabBarAppFlowControllerTransition has methods responsible for preloading view controllers before UITabBarController would be presented.
+TabBarFlowTransition has methods responsible for preloading view controllers before UITabBarController would be presented.
 Look at at [iOS-Example project](../../tree/master/iOS-Example.xcodeproj) project to check how it works.

 ## Child view controllers